tock/tock/doc/Memory_Isolation.md

 processes, which can be written in any language, from accessing certain addresses which they should not have access to in memory.
 Some other component is necessary to prevent this from happening, or systems can not safely support untrusted processes.

-To do this, Tock uses the memory protection units (MPU) provided by many embedded microcontrollers.
+To support untrusted applications, Tock uses the memory protection units (MPU) provided by many embedded microcontrollers.
 The MPU is a hardware component which can configure access permissions for certain memory regions.
 Three fundamental access types can be set for these memory regions: read (R), write